 Photography is provided by Ted Axelrod.
 Many of the recipes are accompanied by a beautifully styled, full page glossy photograph of the finished dish.
 A few of the recipes include step-by-step photos, such as Leitão no Forno (Roast Suckling Pig), how to prepare a whole fish and octopus, and homemade cream cheese (Requejão Suave).

 The name of the dish is listed in English and Portuguese (underneath the English name in cursive).
 Measurements are in US Customary and Metric.
 Each recipe includes a headnote with background information, serving size (generally 4-6, occasionally 8-10) and tips.

 I hand-rolled the pastries, but you can also use a pasta machine.
 You want the dough to be very thin, about 1/16th of an inch.
 If it is too thick, then the pastries will become too dark and not have the desired crisp texture.
-I fried the pastries to a light golden color for personal preference, but a deeper medium golden will create a richer taste.
+A deeper medium golden will create a richer taste.

 I also made Carne Assada à Moda do Pico (Pico Island Pot Roast with Allspice), Camarão na Cataplana (Shrimp Cataplana), Sopa de Espinafres com Arroz (Spinach with Rice Soup), and Pão Caseiro à Madeirense (Madeiran Homestyle Bread).

 I prepared the Carne Assada à Moda do Pico the night before a huge snowstorm that yielded over 2 feet of snow.
 It was perfect as leftovers for the next couple of days we were stuck in the house.
 This dish is easy to assemble, but is slow roasted for 4 hours to create a melt in your mouth texture.
 The meat is seasoned with onions that caramelize during the cooking process, garlic, paprika, allspice, vinegar, cinnamon, white wine, and chile pepper.